EliArn99/Learning-Management-System-/README.md

 ## Usage

-AcademicFlow supports distinct workflows for different user roles:
+LMS supports distinct workflows for different user roles:

 * **Registration**: New users (students or teachers) can register via the `/register/student/` or `/register/teacher/` routes.
 Upon successful registration, they are automatically logged in but redirected to a dedicated "Approval Pending" page (`/approval-pending/`).
 * **Login**: Access the login page at `/login/`.
 If an account is pending approval, the user will be redirected to the "Approval Pending" page after login.